davidmoten/jns/README.md

 Architecture
 --------------
-Aim is to provide an implementation that is
+Aims:

 * decouple the algorithm, the mesh, derivative methods, root solver so that the program can be altered with ease.
-* ideally the algorithm should be clearly visible in the code.
-Abstractions around arrays etc will be provided to reduce noise.
+* the algorithm should be clearly visible in the code
+* minimize pollution of code with data structure choices
 * accept performance degradation arising from the decoupling but seek to later leverage concurrency possibly in a distributed fashion.
 * consider using lazy computation
-* minimize pollution of code with data structure choices

 Unit tests will be created for regular grid meshes.